ergo-services/ergo/docs/advanced/observer.md

 ## Events

-The events page shows registered events on the node.
-Like the processes page, it displays only what the scope defines, not the full list.
+The events page works like the processes page: it shows only what the scope defines, not the full list.

 Each row includes the event name, the producer process, registration time, subscriber count, and message statistics.
 Delta indicators highlight which events are actively publishing.
 The default sort is by registration time, newest first.